Admit it . . . you have some borrowed books laying around and a stack of books you’ll never read. Is it time for a book purge or a book swap?

 - Step 4: Take all the bags to your car.
 Make your rounds and deliver each bag.
 Finish this step.
 You’ll be glad you did!

 - Step 5: Treat yo’ self!
-Take a deep breath, pat yourself on the back, and treat yourself to an evening with a good book you actually want to read.
+Take a deep breath, pat yourself on the back, and treat yourself to an evening of reading.
 You’ve earned it!

 Join the Kindred Spirit Community:

-Kindred Spirit Book Club Facebook group: If you love to chat about favorite books with other book-lovers, then please join us on Facebook for weekly discussions!
+Kindred Spirit Book Club Facebook group: If you love to chat with other book-lovers, then please join us on Facebook for weekly discussions!
 We’re discussing The Guernsey Literary and Potato Peel Pie as our July read-along.

 If you missed the other articles in this summer series, you can catch up here.